-Engine water ingestion can also occur if your boat is heavily stem loaded.
+Engine water ingestion can also occur if your boat is heavily stern loaded.
 Distribute the weight of gear and passengers forward and aft to maintain a level trim.

 Engine water ingestion is not limited only to the situations described above.
 Be sure to read and understand all the information provided in your engine owner's manual on this subject.
+Water ingestion is not covered by Crownline's warranty.